 Mouthguard and Splint Therapy

-As a conservative option, Dr. Blaylock often recommends the use of a bite guard or dental splint to alleviate specific symptoms of TMJ disorder.
-A mouth guard or splint is often a first step, used early in treatment and not needed as a long term solution.
+As a conservative option, Dr. Blaylock often recommends the use of a bite guard to alleviate TMJ disorder symptoms or a dental splint.
+A mouthguard or splint is often a first step, used early in treatment and not needed as a long term solution.
 A dental split can be helpful to help identify a comfortable and stable bite position.

 Bite Correction Therapy